renesas-rz/rzg_trusted-firmware-a/docs/plat/rz-v2h.rst

 The "RZ/V2H" high-end 64-bit Arm®-based microprocessors (MPUs)
 enables the solutions required for the smart society of the future.
-Through a quad core of Arm Cortex®-A55 and in addation duo CR8 and a M33 core, engineers can easily implement real-time control and industrial ethernet connectivity.
+Through a quad core of Arm Cortex®-A55 and in addition duo CR8 and a M33 core, engineers can easily implement real-time control and industrial ethernet connectivity.